abenori/labtx/README.md

 BibTeX by Lua.

 ## Install
 First you insall some TeX system.
-(TeX Live i recommended.)
+(TeX Live is recommended.)
 Put *.lua at the directory where kpathsea can find the files.
 For example, under $TEXMF/scripts/lbibtex .

 ## Usage